YU-MITC/moodle-local_yukaltura/README.md

 Change log of YU Kaltura Media Local Libraries
 ------

+Version 1.3.2

+* fixed some statements in kaltura_entries.class.php, and locallib.php, about the Moodle internal check.

 Version 1.3.1

 * fixed some statements in simple_selector.php and renderer.php, in order to use language strings.